 The plain-weave linen trousers are the “Larked” model from Ted Baker.
 The colour is called “mink,” which can best be described as taupe.
 They have a flat front, straight-cut legs, a full break and plain hem.
 The side pockets are slanted and there is one rear jetted pocket on the right.
 There are belt loops but the belt is missing.
 Bond’s shoes are black.

-In For Your Eyes Only, Bond enters the office carrying a beige trench coat and navy trilby with his navy chalkstripe suit.
-The trench coat has an 8-button double-breasted front, set-in sleeves, shoulder straps and cuff straps.
+In For Your Eyes Only, Bond enters the office carrying a beige cotton trench coat and navy trilby whilst wearing his navy chalkstripe suit.
+The trench coat has an eight-button double-breasted front, set-in sleeves, shoulder straps and cuff straps.
 It is lined in a brown, tan and beige check.
-The trilby has a pinched crown with a centre dent and a blue grosgrain ribbon.
+The trilby has a narrow brim, a pinched crown with a centre dent and a blue grosgrain ribbon.

 The villain in Thunderball, Emilio Largo (Adolfo Celi), channels Humphrey Bogart in Casablanca in his ivory double-breasted, shawl-collar dinner jacket.
 Largo wears a ivory dinner jacket to contrast with Bond’s midnight blue dinner suit.
 The dinner jacket has a clean chest and wide shoulders with roped sleeveheads.
 It has a 4-button front with 1 to button, 4-button cuffs, jetted pockets and no vents.
 The buttons are mother of pearl.
 The black trousers have double forward pleats, suspended by white clip-on braces with brass hardware.